-• The construction phase of a future development is expected to support up to \$2,65 billion in economic output, \$990 million in gross value add, \$500 million in income over 12 years and an average of 540 fulltime equivalent (FTE) jobs per annum throughout the construction period.
-These benefits will be predominantly realised onsite, though the indirect benefits are expected to be contained to the Wollongong region given it's the existing capacity of the construction and industrial sectors in the region.

-- The planned net increase in employment land uses onsite is expected to result in a combined direct and indirect operational employment impact of 540 FTE jobs per annum. - The potential for incorporating university space on the site will increase employment, help retain the younger population, and serve as a catalyst for business growth, thereby further enriching the local economic landscape. - The proposed mix of non-residential land uses will enhance the economic profile of the site and area.
+- The construction phase of a future development is expected to support up to \$2.65 billion in economic output, \$990 million in gross value add, \$500 million in income over 12 years and an average of 540 fulltime equivalent (FTE) jobs per annum throughout the construction period.
+These indirect benefits will be predominantly realised onsite and are expected to be contained to the Wollongong region given the existing capacity of the construction and industrial sectors in the region. - The planned net increase in employment land uses onsite is expected to result in a combined direct and indirect operational employment impact of 540 FTE jobs per annum. - The substantial increase in housing provision will significantly grow the local population residing within the Warrawong Town Centre by approximately 2,600 people.
+As more people move into the area, demand for goods and services will increase, prompting businesses to open or expand, and attracting external investment to the area.
+A larger population base will also allow businesses to scale up operations and increase employment opportunities, resulting in significant economic growth.
+With increased foot traffic and consumer spending, occupancy of vacant tenancies along the main streets is likely to be improved, resulting in a more vibrant centre and active streetscape.
+An expanded local population also fosters a greater sense of community and facilitates the achievement of a critical population mass required to support existing events and host greater community events, thereby bringing sustainable activation to Warrawong. - The proposed mix of non-residential land uses will enhance the economic profile of the site and area.
 This will increase employment opportunities.
 It will also result in expanded economic demand throughout the day and into the evening, contributing to an 18-hour economy within the town centre. - Location of a diverse range of retail, essential services and leisure on site and near residential communities will facilitate a walkable community.
 This will reduce travel time and frequency of trips required by people.
 This reduction in travel requirements not only enhances convenience but also contributes to a more sustainable and efficient mode of operation for the community. - The proposed residential development can accommodate for the expected increase of population density in the Wollongong LGA, and will provide diverse housing choice and affordable housing options.